itsSK-dev/Rent-Radiate/README.md

 # Rent-Radiate
-This is my first git reposetary
+This is my first git reposetary.
+Author- Saroj Kumar